 - Embracing ahupua‘a as a symbol for sustainability and positive human interaction with the environment.

-Along with providing support for the College’s environmental studies courses, PaCES also integrates and coordinates Windward CC’s Academic Subject Certificate in Bio-Resources Development and Management, the Marine Option Program, and Coral Disease Laboratory.
-For more information, visit http://windward.hawaii.edu/paces/.
+Along with providing support for the College’s environmental studies courses, PaCES also integrates and coordinates Windward CC’s Academic Subject Certificate in Bio-Resources Development and Management and the Marine Option Program For more information, visit http://windward.hawaii.edu/paces/.